prvious/laravel-new/README.md

 ## Features

--   ✅ Based on official Composer image
+-   🍆 Based on official Composer image
--   ✅ Laravel installer pre-installed globally
+-   🍆 Laravel installer pre-installed globally
+-   🍆 **Multi-architecture**: Supports AMD64 (Intel/AMD) and ARM64 (Apple Silicon)
--   ✅ Pass-through all `laravel new` arguments
+-   🍆 Pass-through all `laravel new` arguments
--   ✅ **Auto-updating**: Checks for new Laravel installer versions every 6 hours
+-   🍆 **Auto-updating**: Checks for new Laravel installer versions every 6 hours
--   ✅ **Smart builds**: Only pushes when there's a new version
+-   🍆 **Smart builds**: Only pushes when there's a new version
--   ✅ **Auto-releases**: GitHub releases created automatically with Laravel changelogs
+-   🍆 **Auto-releases**: GitHub releases created automatically with Laravel changelogs
--   ✅ Published to GitHub Container Registry (GHCR)
+-   🍆 Published to GitHub Container Registry (GHCR)

 ## Available Tags